pallets/click/docs/testing.rst

 Input Streams
 -------------

-The test wrapper can also be used to provide input data for the input stream (stdin).
+The test wrapper can provide input data for the input stream (stdin).
 This is very useful for testing prompts, for instance:

 .. code-block:: python
    :caption: prompt.py